SUNCAT-Center/CatLearn/README.md

 In general, any data prepared in this fashion can be fed to the GP routines, a number of additional functions have been added that interface with [ASE](https://wiki.fysik.dtu.dk/ase/).
 This integration allows for the manipulation of atoms objects through GP predictions, as well as dynamic generation of descriptors through use of the many ASE functions.

 Please see the [tutorials](https://github.com/SUNCAT-Center/CatLearn/tree/master/tutorials) for a detailed overview of what the code can do and the conventions used in setting up the predictive models.
+For an overview of all the functionality available, please read the [documentation](http://catlearn.readthedocs.io/en/latest/).

 ## Table of contents